-VICE News Tonight on HBO presents an hourlong special offering the inside story behind one of the biggest global scoops of the year.
-With unique access to the investigative journalists and news organizations behind the Paradise Papers.
+VICE News Tonight on HBO presents an hour-long special offering the inside story behind one of the biggest global scoops of the year.
+With unique, year-long access to the investigative journalists and news organizations behind the Paradise Papers.

 A vast new trove of 13.4 million leaked documents dubbed the Paradise Papers have been published by the International Consortium of Investigative Journalists (ICIJ) exposing the offshore banking activities of more than 120 politicians around the world.
-Included in the leak are documents connecting U.S. Commerce Secretary and billionaire financier Wilbur Ross to a shipping company that does business with Russian President Vladimir Putin’s son-in-law.
+Included in the leak are documents of the children of former president Gen. Suharto and Gerindra Party chairman Prabowo Subianto.

 The leak is the latest to draw back the curtain on the shadowy world of offshore banking where shell companies allow the wealthy, kleptocrats, or anyone else with something to hide to conduct business largely in secret in known tax havens.
-This trove, which comes largely from Bermuda-based Appleby law firm, reveals offshore ties of a dozen Trump Cabinet members, advisors, and donors.
-It also shows the connections between a major investor in Twitter and Facebook with Russian state-owned businesses.
+This trove, which comes largely from Bermuda-based Appleby law firm, reveals offshore ties of politically connected figures from across Asia, including prominent members of the Chinese Community Party, Malaysian Prime Minister Najib Razak, and the former prime minister of Japan.

 The documents very much resemble the massive Panama Papers leak of 2016, and were obtained much the same way: an anonymous source leaked them to the German newspaper Suddeutsche Zeitung, which shared them with the International Consortium of Investigative Journalists and several other news organizations which published their reports simultaneously Sunday afternoon.